 Vorys, Sater, Seymour and Pease LLP is an Equal Opportunity Employer (EOE).

-Training and Mentoring
+Assignments, Feedback and Mentoring

 Click here to read NALP information regarding our firm.

-Mail Diversity Committee c/o Ryan Daniels Vorys, Sater, Seymour and Pease LLP 52 East Gay Street P.O.
-Box 1008 Columbus, OH 43216-1008
+Mail: Jolie Havens, Partner and Chief Diversity & Inclusion Officer, Vorys, Sater, Seymour and Pease LLP, 52 East Gay Street, P.O.
+Box 1008, Columbus, OH 43216-1008